Robert Best, Infotech

 Conclusion

-By knowing the tactics spammers like to use, you can start a phishing email in your inbox.
+By knowing the tactics spammers like to use can help you spot when a phishing email appears in your inbox.
 Knowing what to look for will make it less likely for you to fall victim to a phishing email.
+Above all, if something feels off or too good to be true, it’s likely to be a phishing attempt.
+Trust your gut and err on the side of caution!

 Other resources